vanhoangkha/aws-eks-workshop-beginner/content/2-Prerequiste/2.2-cluster-creation/2.2.1-eksctl/_index.md

 The following demonstrates how you will later clean up resources once you are done using the EKS cluster you created in previous steps to complete the modules.
 {{% /notice %}}

-Before deleting the Cloud9/VSCode IDE environment we need to clean up the cluster that we set up in previous steps.
+Before deleting the VSCode IDE environment we need to clean up the cluster that we set up in previous steps.

 First, use `delete-environment` to ensure that the sample application and any left-over lab infrastructure is removed: